jyn514/USCCodeathonF19-Lower/StarGazing/main.md

 Sal decides that certain patterns should be worth certain amounts so that he can brag to his fellow sky looker, Gary The Galaxy Watcher, about the points he got while watching stars.
 To account for the fact that some of the patterns overlap, he will only count the pattern that is worth the most amount of points.
 The point values for each pattern have nothing to do with the grid size, just the pattern itself.
 Each grid is guaranteed to have exactly one of the patterns identified below.
+The stars are also always in a grid that is an odd by odd size.
 The stars only form one of the patterns shown below, with no extra stars.